noccss/Stage_Sudoku_Test/README.md

 Sudoku is a number-placement puzzle.
 The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 subgrids (also known as regions or boxes) contain all of the digits from 1 to 9.

 ## How to Install
+Before running the Sudoku solver, ensure you have the following dependencies installed:

+- [Python](https://www.python.org/downloads/): The script requires Python to run.
+- [pip](https://pip.pypa.io/en/stable/installation/): The Python package installer is needed to install project dependencies.

+### Optional: Make
+- [Make](https://www.gnu.org/software/make/): Make is used to simplify the build process.

+#### On Linux
+1. Install Make: `sudo apt-get install make`

+### Optional: Using Makefile
 1. Clone the repository: `git clone https://github.com/noccss/Stage_Sudoku_Test.git`
 2. Install dependencies with Makefile: `make install`

 ### Alternative Installation without Make
 1. Clone the repository: `git clone https://github.com/noccss/Stage_Sudoku_Test.git`
 2. Install the dependency with pip: `pip install pygame`

+If you don't have pip installed, you can follow the [official installation guide](https://pip.pypa.io/en/stable/installation/) to get it.

 ## How to Run the Application
 - Using Make: `make run`